gtap-dev/php/README.md

 The opening brace may be on the same line as the `class` keyword so long as the list of `implements` interfaces does not wrap.
-If the list of interfaces wraps, the brace must be placed on the line immediately following the last interface.
+If the list of interfaces wraps, the brace must be placed on the same line following the last interface.

 ~~~php